What is anaphylaxis?

 If your child is having a severe allergic reaction, they might have one or more of the following signs or symptoms:

 Sometimes an anaphylactic reaction might seem like a mild reaction at first but will quickly get worse.
-So if your child has allergies, it’s important to watch your child closely whenever they have an allergic reaction.
+If your child has allergies, it’s important to watch your child closely whenever they have an allergic reaction.
 Monitor your child until all signs of the reaction have settled.

-Anaphylaxis usually happens within minutes of your child being exposed to the allergen.
-But sometimes it can happen up to 1-2 hours later.
+Most anaphylaxis happens within 15-20 minutes of your child being exposed to the allergen.
+Sometimes it can happen up to 1-2 hours later, but rarely after that.

 If you think your child is at risk of anaphylaxis, getting a diagnosis is important.
 This means a doctor will need to identify what’s causing your child to have an allergic reaction.

 To start the process of allergy diagnosis, you can talk to your GP.
-They can order some tests or refer you to an allergy and immunology specialist or paediatrician, who can assess your child.
+They can order some initial tests and refer you to an allergy and immunology specialist or paediatrician for allergy tests.

-When your child has a confirmed diagnosis of allergies, you can prepare yourself to respond to all kinds of allergic reactions, including anaphylaxis.
+When your child has a confirmed allergy diagnosis, you can prepare yourself to respond to all kinds of allergic reactions, including anaphylaxis.

 Most children with food allergies to egg, cow’s milk, wheat or soy bean outgrow their allergies by the time they’re in primary or secondary school.
 This is true even if your child has had a previous severe allergic reaction to these allergens.
 Peanut, tree nut, fish and shellfish allergies are more likely to be lifelong.